Château Clos de Sarpe: Charles de Sarpe 2022 - Saint-Émilion

 Château Clos de Sarpe

-Thanks to the expertise of a strong family tradition, since now 1923, from three generations of winemakers, the production of Château Clos de Sarpe has developed a very distinct identity, which is the privilege of the best.
-Since 2012 also as Grand Cru Classé of Saint-Émilion, Château Clos de Sarpe strives for excellence in every vintage.
+Thanks to the know-how of a strong family tradition, since 1923, from three generations of winemakers, the production of Château Clos de Sarpe has developed a very distinctive identity, which is the privilege of the best.
+Since 2012, also recognized as a Grand Cru Classé of Saint-Émilion, Château Clos de Sarpe strives for excellence in every vintage.

-In 1986, Jean-Guy Beyney took over the management of Château Clos de Sarpe, then he continued the philosophy of his father and grandfather by producing wines as naturally as possible.
+In 1986, Jean-Guy Beyney took over the management of Château Clos de Sarpe, continuing the philosophy of his father and grandfather by producing wines as naturally as possible.

-From the 1990s, he restructured the vineyard by replanting Merlot while preserving the old vines.
+From the 1990s onwards, he restructured the vineyard by replanting Merlot while preserving the old vines.

-His work was quickly recognized by the greatest wine critics, and Château Clos de Sarpe was exported all over the world.
+His work was quickly recognized by the greatest wine critics, and Château Clos de Sarpe was exported worldwide.

-In 2005, he pioneered the application of density sorting, a technique that is now widely used in classified wines.
+In 2005, he pioneered the use of density sorting, a technique now widely used in classified wines.

-To this day, he continues his efforts for ever more precision in the wine of Clos de Sarpe, and in 2017, the transition to organic farming was initiated by Jean-Guy Beyney and Maylis Marcenat, which was successfully completed in 2020 with the certification of Agriculture Biologique (organic farming).
+To this day, he continues his efforts for ever greater precision in the wine of Clos de Sarpe, and in 2017 Jean-Guy Beyney and Maylis Marcenat initiated the transition to organic viticulture, which was successfully completed in 2020 with the certification of Agriculture Biologique (organic farming).

 This site is protected by hCaptcha and the hCaptcha Privacy Policy and Terms of Service apply.